Undiagnosed Patients Hackathon

 International rapid-prototyping hackathon bringing AI, clinicians, and patients together to solve undiagnosed rare disease cases in 48 hours.

-Michael Brooks and I designed the first Rare Disease AI Hackathon at Stanford.
-The concept: walk up to physician heroes and ask, “How can I help?”
-Then build multi-expert teams — clinicians, data scientists, patients, engineers — and tackle real diagnostic cases in 48 hours.
-Small squads, real problems, real people waiting for answers.
+The first Rare Disease AI Hackathon started at Stanford with a concept you could fit on an index card: find the physician heroes doing this near-impossible work, walk up, and ask, "How can I help?"
+Then assemble small, mixed teams — clinicians, data scientists, patients, engineers — and hand them a real diagnostic case and 48 hours.
+Small squads.
+Real problems.
+Real people waiting on the other end for an answer.

 It grew into an international movement.
-The Karolinska Institute in Stockholm hosted the inaugural Undiagnosed Hackathon in 2023, delivering four diagnoses from ten families.
-In 2025, Mayo Clinic hosted 130 collaborators from 28 countries.
-Six diagnoses in 48 hours.
-Six families who walked in without answers and walked out with a name for what they’d been carrying.
+In 2023, the Karolinska Institute in Stockholm hosted the inaugural Undiagnosed Hackathon, delivering four diagnoses from ten families.
+In 2025, Mayo Clinic hosted 130 collaborators from 28 countries — six diagnoses in 48 hours.
+Six families who walked in without answers and walked out with a name for what they'd been carrying.

-The model works because it inverts the usual power dynamics.
-Patients aren’t subjects — they’re collaborators.
-Clinicians aren’t gatekeepers — they’re teammates.
-And the AI tools serve both, accelerating the pattern-matching that human experts do best but can’t always do fast enough.
+The model works because it quietly inverts the usual power structure.
+Patients aren't subjects to be studied; they're collaborators who know their own bodies better than anyone else in the room.
+Clinicians aren't gatekeepers; they're teammates.
+And the AI tools serve both, accelerating the pattern-matching that human experts do best but can't always do fast enough across a whole genome's worth of possibilities.